DUNE-DAQ/daqconf/docs/TextualDBE.md

 Textual DBE is an attempt to replicate [DBE](https://github.com/DUNE-DAQ/dbe/tree/develop) within a fully Pythonic interface.
 The tool allows for browsing and modification of configurations with a text-based (but mouse-navigable) interface written in Python. **This is not intended to be a full production ready solution and is purely a proof of concept!**

 ## Usage
-Open database editor with `textual_dbe`.
+Open database editor with `textual_dbe [-f/--input-file input/file/path] `.
 This will open a splash screen displaying a blank logger + footer bar which contains a list of shortcuts.
+If input file is provided it will instead sip straight to the file file loaded screen.
 ![image](textual_dbe/splash_screen.png)

 In order to start editing configuration databases we first need to open a file!
 To do this press `o` which will open the following popup.
 Currently the `browse` option is not implemented so the full (or relative) file path to a database file is required instead.